tito-arch/BABC-2/content/posts/adobe-firefly.md

 ![](/uploads/mj-prompt.png)

-But you will be provided with already made styles, and all you have to do is come up with a prompt, choose a style, and just like like click generate.
+But you will be provided with already made styles, and all you have to do is come up with a prompt, choose a style, and just like that click generate.
 What this means is that you don't have to be a pro to use Adobe Firefly.
 And actually, everyone can create stunning art with Firefly since it's only a matter of minutes if not seconds to get used to it.

 ## Adobe Firefly Features